Distance Learning - Frequently Asked Questions

 If needed, you can log in directly at the Blackboard entry page: http://nwacc-bb9.blackboard.com This login is the same as your My NWACC Connection username and password.

 Some courses at NWACC may use different online programs as part of their materials.
-Math courses in particular may use another system.
+Math courses in particular use another system.
 Click here to learn more.
+Be sure to contact your instructor and/or read your syllabus to see if you need access codes for other programs or websites.

 Though it happens rarely, technology can fail, resulting in lost time or data.